Fountain Court Chambers is considered by many to be ‘the go-to set’ for banking and finance litigation.Legal 500, 2013

 - David has extensive experience of aviation matters, ranging from small disputes concerning passenger claims and private aircraft to multi-million dollar claims relating to large commercial airliners.

-- Recent experience includes a substantial dispute concerning the sale of six Boeing 747 aircraft (the case settled shortly before a 6-week trial in the Commercial Court) and a High Court claim arising out of a helicopter crash.
+- Recent experience includes a two-week Commercial Court trial (and subsequent appeal to the Court of Appeal) concerning the sale of six Airbus aircraft.
+David has also been instructed in a substantial dispute concerning the sale of six Boeing 747 aircraft (the case settled shortly before a 6-week trial in the Commercial Court) and a High Court claim arising out of a helicopter crash.

 - David has also advised on a variety of other aviation-related disputes, for example concerning security interests over aircraft and aircraft maintenance disputes.
 He has been instructed to provide expert evidence for foreign proceedings on the liability in English law of aircraft manufacturers for injuries suffered by passengers in air accidents.